UvuvDev/UvuvLib/README.md

 https://github.com/FidoProject/Fido

-This description is updated for Version 0.00, the first Beta release of UvuvLib.
+This description is updated for Version 0.01, the second beta release of UvuvLib, now with Pure Pursuit!.

 Current functionality of UvuvLib is the following: